Who Is Elisabeth Shue?

 Shue went on to appear in the two sequels of the hit sci-fi comedy Back to the Future in 1989 and 1990.
 Soon after her career slowed down until landing her breakthrough dramatic role in 1995's Leaving Las Vegas.
 She played a hooker named Sera who becomes involved with an alcoholic played by Nicolas Cage in the critically acclaimed drama.
 Shue told Entertainment Weekly that she "got lucky" when she landed this part.
 "If you're not a star, you usually don't even get to read for a role this complex and beautiful, let alone get it."

-Her work in Leaving Las Vegas is perhaps her greatest work to date.
-Shue won several awards, including the Independent Spirit honor for best actress and also picked up her one and only Academy Award nomination thus far.
-Unfortunately, all of these accolades did not translate into more substantial film roles for Shue.
-She followed Leaving Las Vegas with less memorable films such as The Trigger Effect (1996) and The Saint (1997).
-Tackling a small part, Shue fared better with the 1997 Woody Allen film Deconstructing Harry.
+Shue won several awards for Leaving Las Vegas, including the Independent Spirit honor for best actress and also picked up her one and only Academy Award nomination thus far.
+She followed Leaving Las Vegas with The Trigger Effect (1996) and The Saint (1997) and the 1997 Woody Allen film Deconstructing Harry.